PrimaveraDeveloper/lithium/howto/howto-use-azure-appconfiguration.md

-# How to manage application settings externally using Azure AppConfiguration
+# How to manage application settings externally using Azure App Configuration

-This guide describes how you can manage all the application settings in a microservice using the Azure AppConfiguration service.
+This guide describes how you can manage all the application settings in a microservice using the Azure App Configuration service.

-For more information see: [Azure AppConfiguration Overview](https://docs.microsoft.com/en-us/azure/azure-app-configuration/overview).
+For more information see: [Azure App Configuration Overview](https://docs.microsoft.com/en-us/azure/azure-app-configuration/overview).

 ## Environments

-By default - because of deployment conventions - you can configure up to 4 independent Azure AppConfiguration environments as settings providers for any microservice.
+By default - because of deployment conventions - you can configure up to 4 independent Azure App Configuration environments as settings providers for any microservice.
 These are:

 - `PrimaryAppConfigurationService` - Contains settings shared between several microservices.